- Which vendor should you buy your SSL certificate from?

 Example private key:

-Why does it take about 3 weeks for Marketo to install the certificates?
+Why does it take about 3 weeks for Marketo to install the certificate?

 To enable secure landing pages, we need to set up a dedicated landing page server for your organization.
 Non-secure landing pages are served from a shared web server, which is not suitable for secure pages.